 What is FDR Four Freedoms State Park’s educational value?

 For more information on how the Park provides grades 2-12 hands-on explorations of wants and needs, rights and responsibilities, and international relations, visit our School Groups page.

 Park visitors also have free access to fdr4freedoms.org, an interactive digital history project accessible via wireless on any Internet-enabled device.

 What is the Park’s civic value?

-- Through the latest in digital technology, the Park offers an opportunity to teach the history of America in the Roosevelt era, from the Great Depression through World War II to new generations of Americans and citizens of the world.
+The Park offers an opportunity to teach the history of America in the Roosevelt era, from the Great Depression through World War II to new generations of Americans and citizens of the world.